floriancourgey/blog/_posts/2018-07-25-use-the-context-in-web-apps-in-adobe-campaign.md

 ```

 ## Use `NL.QueryDef` to execute client-side SOAP calls in Javascript from the browser
+Can be used to create a Single Page App (SPA) for specific goals, such as a read-only view of recipients, with filters, orders, etc. ⚠️ the result is in XML format.
+For JSON format see next chapter.
 ```js
 var queryDef = new NL.QueryDef("nms:recipient", NL.QueryDef.prototype.OPERATION_SELECT);
 queryDef.addSelectExpr("@id"); // add the column @id to the select clause